adityajha1606/OpenIris-Chrome-Extension/README.md

 - `popup.html/css/js`: The main user interface and control logic.
 - `content.js`: Script responsible for injecting filters into active web tabs.
 ---
+## 👨‍💻 My Contribution

+As a contributor to **OpenIris**, I worked on implementing key functionality related to **real-time image transformation and Chrome extension integration**.

+I contributed to the development of the browser extension architecture, helping implement scripts that interact with active browser tabs and dynamically modify webpage rendering.
+My work included supporting the integration of **real-time color transformation filters**, enabling webpages to adapt visually for users with different types of Color Vision Deficiency (CVD).

+Additionally, I assisted with backend logic and integration tasks that ensured smooth communication between the extension interface and the browser environment.
+Through this project, I gained hands-on experience with Chrome Extension APIs, real-time visual processing techniques, and collaborative development using Git.